AWPO: Enhancing Tool-Use of Large Language Models through Adaptive Integration of Reasoning Rewards: Experiments

 To obtain denser and more fine-grained reward signals, we convert multi-turn dialogue trajectories into single-step decision instances.
 Concretely, a dialogue with $K$ interaction steps is decomposed into $K$ sub-instances, each conditioned on the full preceding context as input and supervised with the model’s action at that step as the target.
 Furthermore, we augment the chain-of-thought component of each sub-instance by calling GLM-4.6 \citep{5team2025glm45agenticreasoningcoding} and GPT-4o \citep{openai2024gpt4ocard} to generate reference rationales, which are subsequently used by an LLM-as-a-Judge module during training.
 This decomposition strategy, following the SWiRL framework \citep{goldie2025syntheticdatageneration}, substantially increases supervision density: the model receives process-level feedback at every decision point rather than only on the final outcome.
 Such step-wise supervision leads to more stable learning of multi-step reasoning and tool use.
 We use Swift \citep{zhao2025swiftascalablelightweightinfrastructure} and Verl \citep{Sheng_2025verl} to train models.

-\paragraph{Benchmarks} We evaluate the proposed method on two comprehensive tool-calling benchmarks: the Berkeley Function Calling Leaderboard (BFCL) \citep{patil2023bfcl}, which measures performance on both single-turn and multi-turn tool-use tasks, and API-Bank \citep{li2023apibankcomprehensivebenchmarktoolaugmented}, a three-tiered suite testing tool invocation in multi-turn dialogues.
-To isolate the algorithmic contribution, we fine-tune several open-source base models under comparable tool configurations and compare them against strong domain-specific baselines.
+\paragraph{Benchmarks} We evaluate on two tool-calling benchmarks: BFCL \citep{patil2023bfcl}, which reports single-turn and multi-turn tool-use accuracy, and API-Bank \citep{li2023apibankcomprehensivebenchmarktoolaugmented}, a three-level benchmark of tool invocation in multi-turn dialogues.
+To isolate algorithmic effects, we fine-tune open-source backbones under matched tool configurations and compare against strong post-training baselines.

-Although our method is designed for tool-augmented agents, we also require that the resulting models retain strong general-purpose language understanding beyond the tool-calling setting.
-To this end, we evaluate on MMLU Pro \citep{wang2024mmluprorobustchallengingmultitask}, an out-of-distribution multiple-choice QA benchmark that does not involve tool calls.
-This orthogonal evaluation probes the underlying model’s out-of-distribution generalization and robustness in core language and reasoning skills.
+To verify that tool-use RL does not compromise general capability, we additionally evaluate on MMLU-Pro \citep{wang2024mmluprorobustchallengingmultitask}, an out-of-distribution multiple-choice benchmark without tool calls, measuring robustness in general language understanding and reasoning.